 These Pokémon were designed by that British guy who is also responsible for Vanillite ✽ and Vulgina ✽, so, figures.
 Can Game Freak kick him out already?
 Please?

-All this just making us wonder, why wasn't there a Poison-type Legendary Pokémon back during its heyday in Generation I, before Game Freak got a complex about making new Poison-type Pokémon and before they hired that guy?
+All this is just making us wonder, why wasn't there a Poison-type Legendary Pokémon back during its heyday in Generation I, before Game Freak got a complex about making new Poison-type Pokémon and before they hired that guy?
 And then we realized, that they did make the perfect Legendary Poison-type Pokémon, even though it isn't actually a Poison-type.